September 20-22, 2019

 8pm Group meeting and games in the meeting space

 2pm Paid Activity – Headwaters Barn

 8pm Smores bring your skewers and extra fixins (camp provides some, but some of us need more!)

 9am Worship and devotional as a group

-DEADLINE to register is August 19, 2019.
+DEADLINE to register is September 16, 2019.
 I have a contract with the camp and must adhere to their deadlines, so please register and pay ASAP!
-I must get enough people committed to go in order to make this event happen.
 We MUST have 25 (8 and up) for each paid activity (zipline and barn etc).
 If you register and we do not have enough participants, you will be refunded.

 Camp Eagle near Rocksprings, TX